rjohnsen/threathunting-book/content/part-1/frameworks/pyramidofpain.md

 Which behaviours make this tool useful to the adversary, and can we detect those behaviours even if the tool changes?
 ```

-This is where tool-focused detection starts to move toward TTP-focused detection.
+This is where tool-focused detection starts to move towards TTP-focused detection.

 ## Tactics, Techniques and Procedures